delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### Task 1: Create a GitHub Project

 - Someone from your team must create a private GitHub repository.
-- It must be named:  CSC395_Team#  where # is your teams number.
+- It must be named:  CSC395_Team#  where # is your team's number.
 - Invite the other team members and the instructor as collaborators.
 - You do not need to restrict the project to only accept pull requests initially.
 We may add that later!